The best place to farm runes in Elden Ring

-In Elden Ring you need three things: Skill, luck and runes.
-Runes are used to items, but also to upgrade your character.
-The most effective way to make your Tarnished stronger is via levelling up your weapons, which requires both runes and Smithing Stones.
-Then there's good old-fashioned character levelling.
-This is more simple in that it exclusively requires runes.
-Thousands and thousands of runes.
+To progress through the extremely difficult Elden Ring, you'll need three things: Luck, skill and runes.
+Lots and lots of runes.
+Runes are used to buy items, but also to upgrade your character.
+That applies both to levelling up weapons, which also requires Smithing Stones, and traditional character levelling, for which you'll need a vast quantity of runes.

-You'll get those sweet runes by killing foes and selling items.
-In the course of playing Elden Ring, earn runes by killing foes, selling items and defeating bosses.
+You'll get those runes by killing foes, slaying bosses and selling items.
 But if you're looking to earn them quickly, there's an easy way to farm them.
 Best of all, it's available to you very early in the game.

+The first method I'll describe will net you about 50,000 runes in 15 minutes.
+It's the best way to farm runes for much of the game, but as you progress towards the end, better options open up.
+If you're further along your Elden Ring journey, scroll down the article for a second method that's available later in the game.
+This way is dramatically faster -- it easily gets you a million runes in 10 minutes.

 To start off, you'll need to head to the Third Church of Marika, which is encircled on the map above.
 If you've not already found the Site of Grace there, travel to Agheel Lake North, where you were granted Torrent by Melina.
 Travel on the path, running past everything, including a giant that'll be waiting near the Church.
 Once you've activated the Site of Grace inside, go around the back and you'll find a transporter by a little cove.